Elena Altieri

 Elena Altieri (born Elena Capucci; 27 July 1916 – 1 May 1997) was an Italian film and stage actress.
 She appeared in 27 films between 1937 and 1955.
 She was born in Stresa, the daughter of an Italian father and an English mother.
 She was mainly cast, both on stage and in films, in roles of haughty and aristocratic women.

+Queen of the Scala was the debut film for both Altieri and the actress Laura Solari.